School and Community Profile

 The District’s towns are quite similar, being semi-rural/small business/residential in nature.
 All have experienced considerable development in recent years.
 Many citizens commute outside the communities for work, yet many community, spiritual and youth organizations are active.
 There is active parent participation at all levels in the district.

 A regional school committee oversees the schools of the District.
 The committee is elected within the towns.
-Twelve people serve the District in this capacity.
-There are four representatives from the District’s three towns and two student representatives.
-The committee meets twice a month for regular business meetings and various other times for subcommittee meetings.
-These are public meetings and are publicly posted in town halls 48 hours in advance.
+Nine people serve the District in this capacity.
+There are three representatives from the District’s three towns and student representatives.
+The committee meets once a month for regular business meetings and once a month for subcommittee meetings.
+These are public meetings and are publicly posted on the district's website.

 The District’s schools include 4 elementary schools (pre-K through 6), a middle school (7 and 8), and a senior high school (9 through 12).
 The Middle School and High School are located on the same campus, centrally located within the District.
 The administrative offices are housed in the Middle School.
 While some secondary age students attend the nearby vocational school, the high school accommodates the majority of the District’s secondary age youth.